impresso/impresso-docker-stack/README.md

  * `impresso-user-admin.env` - admin dashboard and celery tasks app configuration
  * `nginx.conf` - nginx configuration
  * `ssh/config` - ssh tunnel configuration (plus key files in `ssh` folder if needed)
+ * `recsys_config.py` - collections recommender system configuration

+We provide a sample set of files in `config_example`.
+Fields that need to be replaced (mostly hostnames, usernames and passwords) are marked with `[!!!REPLACE]` string.

+A special note about the database.
+Our setup assumes the database is accessed via an SSH tunnel to the database host.
+If the database port is accessible directly, you can simplify the configuration by setting the db hostname, port and credentials in the relevant config files, commenting out the `mysql-tunnel` section in `docker-compose.yml`.
+In this case you also do not need the files in the `config/ssh` folder, those are used for the DB tunnel only.

 # Apps versions